mkudija/mkudija.github.io/notes/_md/Liturgy of the Hours.md

 ### Volume IV
 - Vol. IV, pg.
 879: "Let your faithful ones seek and taste the things that are above, and let them direct their work and their leisure to your glory."
 - Vol. IV, pg.
 960: "We give thanks to God whose power is revealed in nature, and whose providence is revealed in history."
+- Vol. IV, pg.
+1073 (Saturday Morning Prayer Week III): "May the fire of your word consume our sins and its brightness illumine our hearts."

 ---